HumanSignal/label-studio/docs/source/guide/ml.md

   See [the Train API documentation](/api/#operation/api_ml_train_create) for more.
 - [Trigger training with webhooks](ml_create#Trigger-training-with-webhooks).

-In development mode, training logs appear in the web browser console.
-In production mode, you can find runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log` on the server running the ML backend, which might be different from the Label Studio server.
+Training logs appear in stdout and the console.

 To see more detailed logs, start the ML backend server with the `--debug` option.